AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

  <tbody>
   <tr>
    <td>Parameter</td>
    <td> <p>A parameter is a custom field.
-You can build a report for all parameters, or custom fields in your system.&nbsp;</p> </td>
+You can build a report for all parameters, or custom fields in your system. </p> </td>
   </tr>
   <tr>
    <td>Parent</td>
    <td>In a report, this field shows information about the parent of the object.
-For example, in an issue report, it might show information about the task or project that the issue is logged under; in a task report, it might show information about the direct parent task or about the project.
-For more information about what objects might have parents in Workfront, see the "Interdependency and hierarchy of objects" section in the article <a href="../../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md" class="MCXref xref">Understand objects in Adobe Workfront</a>. </td>
+For example, in an [!UICONTROL issue] report, it might show information about the [!UICONTROL task] or project that the issue is logged under; in a task report, it might show information about the direct parent task or about the project.
+For more information about what objects might have parents in [!DNL Workfront], see the "Interdependency and hierarchy of objects" section in the article <a href="../../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md" class="MCXref xref">Understand objects in Adobe Workfront</a>. </td>
   </tr>
   <tr>
    <td>Parent Lag</td>